bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/kingslayercodec.md

 > Biohazard protocols are in effect.

-The Kingslayer file opens to a puzzle you have to solve in 7:55 minutes, which then opens a password sreen with a 30 seconds timer.
+The Kingslayer file opens to a puzzle you have to solve in 7:55 minutes, which then opens a password screen with a 30 seconds timer.

 The video is a brief radio call between "Spectre" and "Overwatch".
-They are following NYX 01 [(Selene)](../characters/selene) and NYX 02 [(Scott)](../characters/scott) closely before Spectre gets the FANTOM team to engage.
+They are following NYX 01 [(Selene)](../characters/selene) and NYX 02 [(Scott)](../characters/syko) closely before Spectre gets the FANTOM team to engage.

 ***